Sign up to our Newsletter

 • Securities litigation and arbitration: protecting small investors

-If you’d like to join Fordham to experience these clinics, as many students do, you’ll have to maintain a 3.72 GPA and score a 167 on the LSAT.
-Only about 18.8% of all applicants meet Fordham’s standards.
+If you’d like to join Fordham to experience these clinics, as many students do, you’ll have to maintain a GPA above 3.78 and an LSAT score above 167.

 With the guarantee that all professors know their students' names, Cardozo is strictly student-focused.
 It’s dedicated to ensuring students have access to the right resources and support to explore their interests and create career-building connections.

-Compared to the previous schools on this list, Cardozo has a promising acceptance rate of 33.8%, making it only moderately difficult to get into.
-GPAs of 3.76 and LSAT scores of 164 are considered competitive at this school.
+Compared to the previous schools on this list, Cardozo Law School has a promising acceptance rate of 37.54%, making it only moderately difficult to get into.
+GPAs higher than the median of 3.78 and 164 LSAT scores are considered competitive at this school.

 This university has also been dubbed the “go-to law school” for placing the most graduates in the 100 biggest law firms, assuring a bright future for their students.

-Luckily, Brooklyn Law School has a high acceptance rate of 46.2%.
-Students should aim to score a 160 on the LSAT and maintain a GPA of 3.54 to be considered attractive applicants at this school.
+St. John’s has an acceptance rate of 30.6%.
+Students should aim to score above the 162 median LSAT and maintain a GPA above the 3.67 median to be considered strong applicants.

-The University at Buffalo School of Law ranks 125th in the nation and aims to produce excellent, ethical, and engaged lawyers.
+The University at Buffalo School of Law ranks 108th in the nation, tied with NYLS, and aims to produce excellent, ethical, and engaged lawyers.
 A large part of this mission relies on UB’s cutting-edge legal clinics:

 • Animal law clinic: for animal lovers interested in gaining experience advocating for animal welfare